What is an NFT?

 This step is relatively simple, but absolutely essential to the process.
 As well as needing a crypto wallet to hold the ETH required to purchase most NFTs, you'll also need a crypto wallet to store the NFT itself.

-Fortunately, linking your crypto wallet to your NFT marketplace of choice is pretty simple.
+Fortunately, linking your crypto wallet to your NFT marketplace is easy.
 Precisely how to do it will vary depending on the site and wallet you choose, but each one should have a guide to help you if you get stuck.

 As we touched on earlier, if you have your eyes on a particular NFT, it might be worth doing this step before signing up to a marketplace.
 But, if not, now's your chance to browse the likely thousands of NFTs available to buy.